SmithBradleyC/jsPsych_Online_Experiments/README.md

 ## Copying This Example Experiment:

 The easiest way copy this experiment is to fork this repository into your own GitHub account, and then clone it (so that it is saved locally on your machine).
-If you understand these instructions then you can skip to the section [Running This Example Experiment](#running-this-example-experiment), otherwise we'll explain how to do that:
+If you understand these instructions then you can skip to the section [Running This Example Experiment](#running-this-example-experiment), otherwise I'll explain how to do that:

 #### Sign-Up For a GitHub Account